xXenvy/Pynext/docs/library/events.rst

 ======
 Documentation of all available library events.
 See how to use them: :ref:`Events Example`

+.. function:: on_user_login(selfbot)

+    Called when the selfbot object is properly created.

+    However, this does not mean that the selfbot has made a connection to the discord gateway.

+    :param selfbot: Selfbot, which just logged in.
+    :type selfbot: :class:`SelfBot`

 .. function:: on_user_ready(selfbot)

     Called when the selfbot connects to the gateway and completes chunking.